google/WebFundamentals/src/_langs/en/updates/2015-09-03-updates-to-cache-api.markdown

 (you may only read on if you’ve jumped onto your chair and shouted “YEAHHH!”.
 Simultaneously pretending to swing a lasso is optional, but encouraged).

-## cache.addAll is coming to Chrome 46
+## cache.addAll arrived in Chrome 46

 Yes!
 That’s right!
 Cache!
 Dot add all!
 Chrome 46!